Rhine Valley Rhineland Palatinate, Germany Travel Guide

 Beyond the river, the Rhine Valley's surrounding areas invite immersion in nature.

 Spring (latter Part of april/early May) brings vineyard blooms with fresh green leaves.
-The "Rhein in Flammen" (Rhine in Flames) is a series of magical firework displays by the river during warmer months (May-September).
+The "Rhein in Flammen" (Rhine in Flames) is a succession of magical firework displays by the river during warmer months (May-September).

 Expand your cultural horizons with visits to historical sites and authentic villages beyond the main Rhine corridor.